AeonDave/fluxify/README.md

 - Obtain client cert/key from the server (generated via TUI or headless) and place them directly under the client PKI dir (flat layout): either a bundle `<name>.pem` containing cert+key or `<name>.pem` + `<name>-key.pem`, plus `ca.pem`.
 - Ensure the server certificate SANs include the hostname/IP used by the client; otherwise, TLS validation will fail.
+- CLI can point to a bundle explicitly via `-cert`; if omitted, the client auto-detects a single bundle in `-pki`.

 Notes on PKI layout and server vs client: